Skip navigation to main content.

 Registering as a Donor

-800,000 Nebraskans have registered as organ and tissue donors, pledging to help others at the time of their death.
+More than 800,000 Nebraskans have registered as organ and tissue donors, pledging to help others at the time of their death.
 But the need is still great.
-More than 110,000 Americans are waiting for a lifesaving transplant.
+More than 100,000 people in the U.S. are waiting for a lifesaving transplant.

-In Nebraska, anyone age 16 and over can register as a donor; there are no medical or age restrictions.
+Anyone age 16 and over can register as a donor; there are no medical or age restrictions.
+There are several easy ways to register as as donor in Nebraska:

-No matter how you register, all registrations are maintained in one database by Live On Nebraska.
-If you’ve registered in more than one way, your latest registration will serve as your official registration.
+No matter how you register, all Nebraska* registrations are maintained in one database by Live On Nebraska.
+If you’ve registered in more than one way, your latest registration (or registration change) will serve as your official registration status.

 What it Means to be a Registered Donor